bitgamergws1/TaskFlow-Pro/README.md

 5. All 4 mandatory fields ready (name, priority, due_date, category) → AI shows a **preview card**, asks you to confirm before saving
 6. You confirm → task saved, draft cleared

+**Auto-fill behaviour:** If you say `"fill yourself"` / `"you decide"` / `"bas bana do"` at any point, the AI auto-fills all remaining fields using context (category inferred from task name, priority from urgency, reminder set 30 min before due time, notes auto-generated).
+It then shows the preview card immediately without asking more questions.

+**Reminder auto-set:** When a task has a `due_time`, the AI automatically sets `reminder_at` to 30 minutes before the due time — even if you did not explicitly ask for a reminder.

+**No repeated questions:** The AI checks the draft before asking anything.
+If priority or category is already captured, it will never ask for it again in the same conversation.

 ### AI-Powered Commands

 ```